-This work area involved the construction of two bendway weirs along the left bank near RM 34, four bendway weirs along the left bank near RM 32, two bendway weirs along the right bank near RM 31, and a dike along the right bank at RM 31.6 (Figure 9).
+This work area involved the construction of two bendway weirs along the left bank near RM 34, four bendway weirs along the left bank near RM 32, two bendway weirs along the right bank near RM 31, and a dike along the right bank at RM 31.6 (Figure 10).
 The conditions in the navigation channel effectively "zero out" the chub model (i.e., HSI = 0), the weirs were therefore not considered in the assessment.
 The only component considered in this assessment is the dike at RM 31.6, which was built 300 ft long and to a design elevation of 310.4 NGVD (+15 ft LWRP).

-Figure 9.
-2012 Aerial imagery of the Dogtooth Bend Phase 5 work area, including the new river training structure (white), and existing river training structures.
+Figure 10.
+2012 Aerial imagery of the Dogtooth Bend Phase 5 work area, including the new river training structure (white), existing river training structures, and total area of influence (blue).